Safety

 Emergency Response Training

 Every year, all parent manufacturing sites hold comprehensive disaster drills that simulate emergencies such as major earthquakes, leaks of high-pressure gases or hazardous materials, and fires.
-These drills cover initial response measures, including in-house firefighting to contain damage, and are carried out in cooperation with local authorities and nearby industrial complexes.
+These drills include initial response measures such as in-house firefighting, and are conducted jointly with local authorities and nearby industrial complexes to prevent the spread of damage.

-Emergency Response and Evacuation Drills (Examples in fiscal 2023)
+Emergency Response and Evacuation Drills (Examples in FY2024)

 Comprehensive Disaster Drills